๐ŸงขNeuroscience

 Multipolar Neurons

-• One axon and multiple dendrites—this branching structure allows integration of signals from many different sources simultaneously
+• One axon and multiple dendrites.
+This branching structure allows integration of signals from many different sources at once.

-• Ideal for complex processing because the extensive dendritic tree can receive thousands of synaptic inputs before generating an output signal
+• Ideal for complex processing because the extensive dendritic tree can receive thousands of synaptic inputs before the neuron generates an output signal down its single axon.

 Bipolar Neurons

-• One axon and one dendrite extending from opposite ends of the cell body, creating a streamlined signal pathway
+• One axon and one dendrite extending from opposite ends of the cell body, creating a streamlined, two-ended signal pathway.

-• Specialized for sensory relay, found primarily in the retina (vision) and olfactory epithelium (smell)
+• Specialized for sensory relay, found primarily in the retina (vision), olfactory epithelium (smell), and the vestibular system (balance).

-• Structural simplicity matches function—these neurons transmit specific sensory information without extensive integration
+• Structural simplicity matches function.
+These neurons pass along specific sensory information without extensive integration, acting more like a relay than a processor.

 Unipolar and Pseudounipolar Neurons

-• Efficient for long-distance sensory transmission—the signal can bypass the cell body entirely, speeding conduction of touch, pain, and temperature information
+• Efficient for long-distance sensory transmission.
+Because the action potential can travel along the continuous peripheral-to-central branch without passing through the cell body, conduction of touch, pain, and temperature signals is faster.

-Compare: Bipolar vs. Pseudounipolar neurons—both transmit sensory information, but bipolar neurons handle special senses (vision, smell) while pseudounipolar neurons relay general sensations (touch, pain, temperature).
+Compare: Bipolar vs. Pseudounipolar neurons: both transmit sensory information, but bipolar neurons handle special senses (vision, smell, balance) while pseudounipolar neurons relay general sensations (touch, pain, temperature).
 If asked about sensory pathway structure, identify which type based on the sensation involved.

 Neurons Classified by Function